boxuk/commit-message-checker/README.md

 A Node module for checking the format of Git commit messages.

-This is a highly opinionated tool that doesn't offer any configuration, and is written to validate commit messages in the format that we at Box UK use across our organisation.
+This is a highly opinionated tool that doesn't offer any configuration, and is written to validate commit messages in the format that we, at Box UK, use across our organisation.

 This strict format is: